Shaheen8954/online_shop/solution.md

 ## Overveiw

-  Where there is a will, there is a way after so many ups and downs and lots of failires finally i have succeeded to clear level 1.

-# .
-Git&Github
-# .
-Linux
-# .
-Docker
+  i am a student of bach 9 junoon.
+After so many practice and resolving errors, finally i have successfully completed this hackathon.
+During this phase 1 i learned about Linux, Networkiing, Git&Github and Docker.

 ## Setup & Usage